AbbasMZ/abbasmz.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD student and Teaching Assistant in [Computing Science](https://www.ualberta.ca/computing-science/index.html) at the [University of Alberta](https://www.ualberta.ca/index.html).
 I am also a Research Assistant at [Professor Herbert Yang's lab](https://webdocs.cs.ualberta.ca/~yang/), specialized in Computer Vision and Computer Graphics.
+Before that, I was working as a Research Assistant with Professor Marcus Brubaker at the [Computational Vision and Imaging Lab](https://cvil.eecs.yorku.ca/) at [York University](https://www.yorku.ca/).

 Research Interests
 ======